Adult Protective Services – Office of Aging and Disability Services (Department of Health and Human Services)

 If you suspect someone is the victim of sexual abuse, Maine’s sexual assault support centers can help.
 Callers are connected to someone nearby who can listen, offer support and information, and help deciding what to do next.
 Visit the website for the Maine Coalition Against Sexual Assault for more information and to find the member center for your area.

 If you suspect someone is the victim of domestic violence, Maine’s domestic violence resource centers can help.
 Callers are connected to someone who can listen, offer emotional support and information, help with safety planning, and help deciding what to do next.

 Visit the website for the Maine Coalition to End Domestic Violence for more information and to find the domestic violence program for your area.

-If you’re worried that a senior isn’t receiving the care they need, your local Area Agency on Aging can help.
+If you’re worried that an older person isn’t receiving the care they need, your local Area Agency on Aging can help.
 Your local Area Agency on Aging has supports and services available to assist older victims of financial exploitation, abuse, and neglect.